Leander-Dynamics/terraform-halomd/README-ALL-IN-ONE.md

   terraform plan -var-file=terraform.tfvars -out tfplan-dev.tfplan
   terraform apply tfplan-dev.tfplan
   ```
-  *(Use only when necessary; pipelines are preferred for audit and promotion.)* fileciteturn0file3
+  *(Use only when necessary; pipelines are preferred for audit and promotion.)*【F:docs/DEV-Deploy-From-Laptop.md†L35-L46】

 ---